Study the Mind

 - Supportive Mentorship: Collaborate closely with your professors and advisors on research projects, coursework, and conference presentations.

-- Accelerated Option: Complete your degree in just three years, save costs, and stand out to employers with our accelerated track to a bachelor’s degree in psychology.
+- Accelerated Option: Complete your degree in just three years, save costs, and stand out to employers with our accelerated track to a bachelor’s degree in psychological science.

 Request more information about Castleton's Psychological Sciences program →

 Psychological Science Program Options